-- Any runner 65 and older may have a pacer for the full 100 miles. - Any male runner 60 and older or female runner 55 and older, with at least 7 finishes, can have a pacer for 100 miles.

-• Crews and family members may bring their runner into the finish along the main streets of downtown Wrightwood (Apple and Park).
+- Any runner 65 and older may have a pacer for the full 100 miles. - Any male runner 60 and older or female runner 55 and older, with at least 7 finishes, can have a pacer for 100 miles. - In these special cases, pacers may start with their runner and can switch at any aid station with crew access between the start and Chilao 1.
+From Chilao 1, pacers must follow the same rules for switching out as the general field. - Crews and family members may bring their runner into the finish along the main streets of downtown Wrightwood (Apple and Park).